jetbrains-academy/rustlings-course/Iterators & Closures/Standard Library Types/Shared-State Concurrency/task.md

 #### The API of Mutex<T>

-As an example of how to use a mutex, let’s start by using a mutex in a single-threaded context, as shown in Listing 16-12:
+As an example of how to use a mutex, let’s start by using a mutex in a single-threaded context, as shown below:

 ```rust
     use std::sync::Mutex;